 SaaS, or Software-as-a-Service, refers to software that is licensed to a user and accessed through a browser without external hosting.
 One of the greatest advantages of SaaS platforms is that merchants do not need to maintain the software themselves because SaaS platforms host content instead of requiring external solutions.

-When comparing BigCommerce vs Shopify as SaaS eCommerce platforms, it's important to note that both platforms maintain the servers, run upgrades and respond to issues.
+When comparing BigCommerce vs Shopify as SaaS eCommerce platforms, it's important to note that both platforms maintain the servers, run upgrades, and respond to issues.
 SaaS solutions typically require less time to develop and smoothly integrate with external ERP or CRM systems.

 Founded in 2009, BigCommerce supports any size business.
 Small, mid-market and enterprise brands are backed by a cloud-based infrastructure, product management and more.
 The platform even allocates products based on business size.